kshedden/workshops/ds-academy/foundations.md

   - [Uncountable infinity](https://en.wikipedia.org/wiki/Uncountable_set) is a
     more challenging concept.
 For our purposes we can focus on the [real numbers](https://en.wikipedia.org/wiki/Real_number).
 The real numbers
-    are not countable but we still wish to work with them in applied analysis.
-    When working with the real numbers, we must contend with the unavoidable fact that there will always be
+    are not countable but we frequently wish to work with them in applied analysis.
+When working with the real numbers, we must contend with the unavoidable fact that there will always be [non-measurable sets](https://en.wikipedia.org/wiki/Non-measurable_set),
-    [non-measurable sets](https://en.wikipedia.org/wiki/Non-measurable_set),
     i.e. subsets ${\cal S} \subset {\mathbb R}$ to which it is impossible to assign a probability.